 To illustrate the differences, we need to examine how the healthcare industry has evolved over the last few decades.

-Patient Profiles: The Traditional Approach
+Patient Profiles in Hospitals and Clinics: The Traditional Approach

 The medically focused approach to patient profiles isn’t wrong; in fact, it can be critical in identifying trends to refine treatments.
 But profiling patients based solely on medical history and demographics does little to inform overall organization strategy, which is a challenge in today’s highly competitive healthcare environment.